epfl-ada/ada-2021-project-cool-group-name/README.md

 #### Are there any identifiable characteristics of the speaker which make it more "quotable"?
 Age?
 Gender?
 Occupation?
 What characteristics of a speaker make it more likely to reach a larger audience, and what can be changed to increase the quotability.

-#### Does the number of words in a quote or the topic influence its success?
+#### Does the sentiment, topic or number of words of the quote influence its success?
 We will also explore if the textual content of the quote has an impact on the virality.
 We will mainly investigate two factors: the number of words in the quote and its topic.

-### Is it possible to use some machine learning models (regression, SVMs, trees) to predict virality
+#### Is it possible to use some machine learning models to predict virality?
-We want to see how effective these models are at predicting such a complex variable
+We want to see how effective these models are at predicting such a complex variable.

 ## Datasets:
 We have used two separate datasets:
 - [`Quotebank`](https://zenodo.org/record/4277311#.YYpVGWDMJhE): corpus of quotations from news extracted between 2015 and 2020.